-wh the wave height in meters
+wh is the wave height (m).

-wθ the wave orientation in radians
+wθ is the wave orientation (rad).

-om an obstacle map which is expressed as a probability density function expressing the probability of finding an obstacle
+om is an obstacle map, expressed as a probability density function, that expresses the probability of finding an obstacle.

-λ a dimensionless parameter regulating the relative importance of coverage maximisation and the minimisation of the risk for capsizing.
+λ is a dimensionless parameter regulating the relative importance of coverage maximisation and the minimisation of the risk of capsizing.

-The parameters of the optimization function ϕ and the function itself are further explained in section 3.3.
-For this optimization process, we used a quite classic Nelder-Mead simplex algorithm [24].
-This process typically takes a very long time (a few days, depending on the granularity / resolution requested).
-For this reason, section 3.4 introduces an accelerated optimization scheme.
-At the end of this process, the resulting data is stored in a database for later retrieval (during the online stage).
+The parameters of the optimisation function ϕ and the function itself are further explained in Section 3.3.
+For this optimisation process, the classic Nelder–Mead simplex algorithm [24] was used.
+This process typically takes a long time (a few days, depending on the granularity / resolution requested).
+For this reason, Section 3.4 introduces an accelerated optimisation scheme.
+At the end of this process, the resulting data were stored in a database for later retrieval (during the online stage).

-In an online stage, we retrieve the correct weight parameters for the environmental conditions at hand from the database and apply these directly to the same optimization function used before, as depicted by Algorithm 2.
+At the online stage, the correct weight parameters for the environmental conditions at hand were retrieved from the database and applied directly to the same optimisation function used before, as depicted by algorithm 2.

-In the following section, we will discuss in detail both parts of the optimization scheme.
+In the following section, both parts of the optimisation scheme will be discussed in detail.

-Off-line optimization
+Offline optimisation

-Algorithm 1 depicts the off-line optimization scheme.
-As explained, its objective is to fill a database containing for each possible combination of environmental factors the optimal weight parameters.
-In this implementation, we focus on four main factors that have experimentally shown to have an important impact on the choice of the different weight parameters: the number of assets (α), the visibility (υ), the wave height (wh) and the wave direction (wθ).
+Algorithm 1 depicts the offline optimisation scheme.
+As explained, its objective is to develop a database with the optimal weight parameters for each possible combination of environmental factors.
+This study has focused on four main factors that have been experimentally shown to have an important impact on the choice of the different weight parameters: the number of assets α, visibility υ, wave height wh and wave direction wθ.